BHIVE Workspace Blogs! “People Needs” is the key and the most critical aspect of every organization and ironically,

-“People” is the key and the most critical aspect of every organization and ironically, it’s also the most ignored aspect.
+Tt’s also the most ignored aspect.
 In a startup scenario, amidst all the important tasks of fundraising, expansion, networking and reaching break-even, oftentimes specific initiatives pertaining to People and Culture are missed.
-In my interactions with entrepreneurs, I realized that ignoring the core People aspects isn’t a conscious decision they make, rather, it is something that gets lost amidst hundreds of other critical things.
+During my interactions with entrepreneurs, I realized that ignoring the core People aspects isn’t a conscious decision they make, rather, it is something that gets lost amidst hundreds of other critical things.
 In few cases, it just slips through the crack wherein few leaders are not really sure of what exactly should to be done.

 So, I thought of sharing with you all, simple yet extremely important aspects needed for a startup to align “People and Culture”.